awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_invitations.md

 You must enable GuardDuty before you can accept a membership invitation\.
    + If you already have GuardDuty enabled, use the **Accept** widget and the **Accept invitation** button to accept the membership invitation\.

    After you accept the invitation, your account becomes a GuardDuty member account\.
-The account whose user sent the invitation becomes the GuardDuty master account\.
-The master account user can see that the value in the **Status** column for your member account changes to **Monitored**\.
-The master account user can now view and manage GuardDuty findings for your member account\.
+The account whose user sent the invitation becomes the GuardDuty administrator account\.
+The administrator account user can see that the value in the **Status** column for your member account changes to **Monitored**\.
+The administrator account user can now view and manage GuardDuty findings for your member account\.

-## Designating GuardDuty master and member accounts through invitation \(API\)<a name="guardduty_become_api"></a>
+## Designating GuardDuty administrator and member accounts through invitation \(API\)<a name="guardduty_become_api"></a>

-You can designate master and member GuardDuty accounts by invitation through the API operations\.
-Run the following GuardDuty API operations in order to designate master and member accounts in GuardDuty\.
+You can designate administrator and member GuardDuty accounts by invitation through the API operations\.
+Run the following GuardDuty API operations in order to designate administrator and member accounts in GuardDuty\.

-Complete the following procedure using the credentials of the AWS account that you want to designate as the GuardDuty master account\.
+Complete the following procedure using the credentials of the AWS account that you want to designate as the GuardDuty administrator account\.

 ****

 1. Run the [CreateMembers](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateMembers.html) API operation using the credentials of the AWS account that has GuardDuty enabled\.
-This is the account that you want to be the master GuardDuty account\.
+This is the account that you want to be the administrator GuardDuty account\.

     You must specify the detector ID of the current AWS account and the account ID and email address of the accounts that you want to become GuardDuty members\.
 You can create one or more members with this API operation\.

-   You can also use AWS Command Line Tools to designate a master account by running the following CLI command\.
+   You can also use AWS Command Line Tools to designate a administrator account by running the following CLI command\.
 Make sure to use your own valid detector ID, account ID, and email\.

    ```
    aws guardduty create-members --detector-id 12abc34d567e8fa901bc2d34e56789f0 --account-details AccountId=123456789012,Email=guarddutymember@amazon.com
    ```

 1. Run the [InviteMembers](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_InviteMembers.html) API operation using the credentials of the AWS account that has GuardDuty enabled\.
-This is the account that you want to be the master GuardDuty account\.
+This is the account that you want to be the administrator GuardDuty account\.

     You must specify the detector ID of the current AWS account and the account IDs of the accounts that you want to become GuardDuty members\.
 You can invite one or more members with this API operation\.
 **Note**